On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Acknowledgments

 \section{Acknowledgments}

-Part of the present work was done while the author's visit at the RIMS, Kyoto University, the IEM, Universit\"at Duisburg-Essen, the IMS, Chinese University of Hong Kong and the PMI of POSTECH.
-He wishes to thank Akio Tamagawa and Ulrich G\"ortz for helpful discussions and the above institutions for kind hospitality and excellent working conditions.
-The author was partially supported by the grants NSC 100-2628-M-001-006-MY4 and AS-99-CDA-M01.
+Parts of the present work were done while the author's visits at the RIMS, Kyoto University, the IEM, Universit\"at Duisburg-Essen, the IMS, Chinese University of Hong Kong, the PMI of POSTECH, and the Max-Planck-Institut f\"ur Mathematik in Bonn.
+He wishes to thank Akio Tamagawa and Ulrich G\"ortz for helpful discussions and these institutions for kind hospitality and excellent working conditions.
+The author was partially supported by the grants MoST 100-2628-M-001-006-MY4, 103-2918-I-001-009 and 107-2115-M-001-001-MY2.
+He is indebted to the referee for a long list of helpful comments which have eliminated several inaccuracies and improved the exposition significantly.